spatie/typescript-transformer/docs/usage/general-overview.md

 weight: 1
 ---

-On this page we'll share a real world use case of how the package can transform PHP types to TypeScript.
+Let's take a look at a real world use case of how the package can transform PHP types to TypeScript.
 We're not going to use the default Laravel resources because they cannot be typed.
 Instead, we're going to use the [spatie.data-transfer-object](https://github.com/spatie/data-transfer-object) package.

 Let's first create a `UserResource`: